hoenn/ynab-metrics/README.md

 $ make run
 ```

-As long as no error messages appear, navigate to `http://localhost:8080` in your browser and you should see metrics appearing.a
+As long as no error messages appear, navigate to `http://localhost:8080` in your browser and you should see metrics appearing.

 ## Simple guide to running everything you need